linkedin/data-integration-library/docs/how-to/source-authentication.md

 Many data providers use OAuth2.0, which require an authentication job to retrieve a token before the data extraction jobs can use the token in subsequent jobs.
 See [authentication job](authentication-job.md).

+The following is a typical OAuth2.0 authentication flow configuration:

+- the authentication job retrieves an authentication from the source, this job doesn't actually extract data.
+- one or more subsequent jobs use the token based authentication method leveraging the token from the first job through secondary input

 [Back to Summary](summary.md#config-source-and-authentication)